ratnakar-asara/hello-world/test.md

     $ node app.js

-Once the application is started, you should see the following message:
+Once the application is started, you should see the following message on console:
 ```
 ####################### Server Up - localhost:3000 #######################
 ```